 For all incarnations of the laptop the display is a glossy 1280 * 800 screen.
 It is not as bright or as color accurate as modern displays, but is sufficient for indoor use.

 The keyboard is one of Apple's first featuring the "chiclet" style keys.
 It works quite well, although I would recommend to try to get a US version of the keyboard for the larger "ANSI" Enter key.
-For many other localized versions a narrow, reduced-size variant of the ISO standard is used, which is easy to miss when typing at a fast pace.
+For many other localized versions a narrow, reduced-size variant of the double-height ISO standard enter key is used, which is easy to miss when typing at a fast pace.
 This shape has been in use since the 8-bit Apple //e from the early 1980's.

 The trackpad works well, with the usual accuracy we've come to expect from Apple.
 This vintage is not yet the "glass" variety, and its surface will lose its texture and become worn after extensive use.
 Using a mouse is therefore recommended.